Skilled Brain Injury Lawyers in Marin County, CA

 Violence intentionally inflicted by another person.
 This includes domestic abuse and shaken baby syndrome.

 Do You Need a Brain Injury Lawyer?
-Contact Us.
+Contact a Marin County Brain Injury Attorney Today.

 California only allows a limited amount of two years time to pursue compensation after wrongfully suffering a brain injury.
 Contact Walkup, Melodia, Kelly, & Schoenberger today to alleviate your financial stress by letting our Marin County brain injury attorneys handle your legal matters for you.
 We will not charge you a fee unless we win.